rose-collectionservices/collection-services-manual/08-RESTRICTION POLICIES/readme.md

 * G.	Medical records and patient/client files are restricted for 100 years from the date of creation.

+## 8.5 Restricting and redacting materials during physical processing

-See 10.6 Restricting and redacting materials for how to restrict materials during physical processing.
+See [10.6 Restricting and redacting materials](https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#106-restricting-and-redacting-materials) for how to restrict materials during physical processing.